Doughnuts Under a Crescent Moon: Reception

 The series has received positive reviews.
 Anime News Network gave the first and second volume of Doughnuts Under a Crescent Moon an overall A− rating, praising the series for tackling how adults deal with their own identities.
 Silverman noted in her review of volume 2 that Doughnuts Under a Crescent Moon was similar to another current yuri title, Whisper Me a Love Song, in that it appeared to have a protagonist that exhibited signs of being on the asexual or demisexual spectrum.
 While praising this from the point of view of representation, they did worry about the "conflation of homosexuality and asexuality in manga about queer characters" but were open to seeing how the series progressed with such themes.

-Erica Friedman of Yuricon gave the final volume an overall rating of 10 out of 10, praising the series as a whole and remarking that "this manga checks off so many of the things that makes a good manga for me – adult women building different kinds of relationships with the women around them, emotional intimacy of differing kinds with those women and adult women breaking free of the constraints put upon them by society, family and themselves."
+Erica Friedman of Okazu gave the final volume an overall rating of 10 out of 10, praising the series as a whole and remarking that "this manga checks off so many of the things that makes a good manga for me – adult women building different kinds of relationships with the women around them, emotional intimacy of differing kinds with those women and adult women breaking free of the constraints put upon them by society, family and themselves."